liuajian/CASIA-FAS-Dataset/UniAttackData/readme.md

 =======================================================================
-Paper:
-Unified Physical-Digital Face Attack Detection
-After decompressing the data, place them in a folder named Data.
+Unified Physical-Digital Face Attack Detection After decompressing the data, place them in a folder named Data.
 ========================================================================

 UniAttackData is an extension of CASIA-SURF CeFA, achieved through digital forgery.
 It encompasses